EricLWang/self/Codex.md

 * The instinctive reaction towards the homeless should be compassion, not fear.
 * We should all practice asking better questions. **Small talk is lazy.**
 * People should show love, appreciation, and gratitude more frequently, and more intensely.
+* Social media has its benefits, but is mostly a cancer on society.

 ## Personal Canon